-The statue comes with its own fair share of legends.
-Its creator, a Franciscan friar, maintained that when he ran out of paint to complete the statue, an angel finished the job and painted it while he slept.
-Despite being thrown overboard en route to Europe, the Santo Bambino miraculously survived storms, pirates and other travails only to end up at the friar’s feet on the shores of Italy.
-And the miracles don’t end there; the statue often made rounds in the hospital wards of Rome, as many believed it possessed the power to heal the sick and dying.
+Pat The statue comes with its own fair share of legends.
+Its creator, a Franciscan friar, maintained that when he ran out of paint to complete the statue, an angel took over the job and finished painting it while he slept.
+Despite being thrown overboard en route to Europe, the Santo Bambino also apparently miraculously survived storms, pirates and other travails only to end up at the friar’s feet on the shores of Italy.
+(Again, according to the friar.
+How’d you guess?)
+And the miracles don’t end there; after being restored to the Basilica following the fall of Napoleon, the statue often made the rounds in hospital wards around Rome, as many believed it possessed the power to heal the sick and dying.

 The church gets many letters addressed to the Holy Child, all of which are placed before the statue unopened* before being burned.
 They are intended for the Christ Child, not the priests.

-Unfortunately, word is that the replica is not getting the devotion that the original inspired; he needs to perform some miracles of his own.”
+Unfortunately, word is that the replica is not getting the devotion that the original inspired; he needs to perform some miracles of his own.***********